 Social media has become such an undeniably ubiquitous part of our lives that it’s hard to imagine a time when we didn’t have Facebook, Instagram, or Snapchat to document and share our experiences.
 From wedding hashtags to Snapchat filters, it’s no surprise that couples are constantly finding new, unique ways to incorporate social media during the most important day of their lives, wedding day!
-We’re sharing some of our favorite ways you can incorporate social media during your celebration at The Treasury on the Plaza:
+We’re sharing some of our favorite ways you can incorporate social media during your celebration at your favorite wedding venue, The Treasury on the Plaza:

 1. Create and share your wedding hashtags

 Use your names, wedding date, nicknames, theme, wedding location, or venue to create a memorable hashtag for you and your guests to use when sharing photos and videos during the wedding planning process and on your wedding day.

 Don’t overthink the process of creating the perfect wedding hashtag.
 The key is to pick something simple and memorable.
 There are many fantastic free wedding hashtag generators available to help you come up with the perfect hashtag for your big day.
 One of our favorites is from WeddingWire.
 Simply put in your wedding information, and, voilà, tons of hashtag options are created for you to choose from!

 How do you make sure that guests use your wedding hashtag?

 Include your wedding hashtag on your Save-The-Dates and wedding website so that guests are familiar with it prior to the wedding day.
 Make sure that your bridesmaids and groomsmen know about the hashtag and use it during pre-wedding events, such as your shower, bachelor/bachelorette parties, and rehearsal dinner.